cdktf/cdktf-provider-cloudflare/docs/waitingRoomRules.csharp.md

 - *Type:* string

-Criteria for an HTTP request to trigger the waiting room rule action.

-Uses the Firewall Rules expression language based on Wireshark display filters.
-Refer to the [Waiting Room Rules Docs](https://developers.cloudflare.com/waiting-room/additional-options/waiting-room-rules/bypass-rules/).
+Criteria defining when there is a match for the current rule.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room_rules#expression WaitingRoomRules#expression}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room_rules#expression WaitingRoomRules#expression}

 ---